VDOT Traffic Engineering Division

 The HSIP incorporates the previous Hazard Elimination Safety Program (named HES under TEA-21st) with the Bicycle and Pedestrian Safety Program under § 23 USC Section 148, and defines set-aside funds for Highway-Rail Grade Crossing Safety Program under § 23 USC Section 130.

-VDOT has developed a Highway Safety Improvement Program (HSIP) for the Commonwealth of Virginia that involves the identification of high crash locations, an analysis of hazards, problems and countermeasures, and the prioritization and scheduling of improvement projects.
+VDOT has developed a Highway Safety Improvement Program (HSIP) for Virginia that involves the identification of high crash locations, an analysis of hazards, problems and countermeasures, and the prioritization and scheduling of improvement projects.

 This program includes: